drexel-pluto/contract-book/docs/README.md

 Pluto will be advised by the Program Director of the Interactive Digital Media program, Troy Finamore.
 Throughout the three terms, meetings between Pluto and Troy Finamore will take place at least once per week.

-Rob Lloyd, the Director of senior project, will also be advising the creation of Pluto, meeting at least once per week.
+Rob Lloyd, the Director of Senior Project, will also be advising the creation of Pluto, meeting at least once per week.